 - Tip 1: Make sure the sweet potatoes are completely drained prior to mixing them with the fat and seasonings.
 You do not want watery sweet potatoes!

-- Tip 2: If you are going to use this recipe for meal prep, be sure to allow it to completely cool prior storing in the fridge.
+- Tip 2: If you are going to use this sweet potatoes recipe for meal prep, be sure to allow it to completely cool prior storing in the fridge.

 - Tip 3: Your sweet potatoes do not need to be peeled, while they can be peeled the skin is also a really good source of nutritionist.